 All drivers who partner with Uber must be 21 or older.
 If you are under 23, you are required to have at least three years of driving experience in the US.
 If you are over 23, you are required to have at least one year of driving experience in the US.
 Naturally, you must have a valid driver’s license.
 You must also have an eligible 4-door vehicle in good condition.
 Plus, you must have auto insurance.

 Apart from the legal aspects of becoming an Uber driver-partner, you should seriously consider whether or not it’s something you truly want to commit to.
-While it is a flexible side gig in that you can log on and off whenever you please, you will have to drive regularly if you hope to earn a significant amount.
+While it is a flexible side gig in that you can log on and off whenever you please, you will have to drive often if you hope to earn a significant amount.

 What Kind of Car Do You Need?